mnblanco/R4DSSolution/_build/import.md

 #> 1 1     2
 #> 2 a     b
 ```

 Both "a" and "b" are treated as character vectors since they contain non-numeric strings.
-This may have been intentional, or the author may have intended the values of the columns to be "1,2" and "a,b".

 ```r